NanoComp/photonics-opt-testbed/waveguide_mode_converter/README.md

 -30.67, -0.26
 ```

-For comparison, the following are the reflectance and transmittance spectra for the topology optimized designs using Meep.
+For comparison, the following are the reflectance and transmittance spectra for the topology-optimized designs using Meep with various minimum lengthscales.

 1. Minimum lengthscale constraint: 50 nm.